Cristina Fernández de Kirchner: Corruption cases

-In 2013, the TV program Periodismo para todos launched an investigation in purported political corruption.
-They named their investigation "the route of the K-Money", to imply that former president Néstor Kirchner and then-president Cristina Fernández de Kirchner were involved.
+In 2013, the TV programme Periodismo para todos launched an investigation in purported political corruption.
+They named their investigation "The route of the K-Money", to imply that former president Néstor Kirchner and then-president Cristina Fernández de Kirchner were involved.
 Businessman Leonardo Fariña said in a television interview that he helped businessman Lázaro Báez to divert money from public works, and take it to a financial firm located in the Madero Center luxury hotel.
 This firm, informally known as "La Rosadita", would have sent the money abroad to tax havens, using shell companies.
 Given the amounts of money involved, the money was weighed instead of counted to determine the value.
 Federico Elaskar, owner of the firm, confirmed Fariña's claims in another televised interview.
 Both of them retracted their statements after the program was aired, but prosecutor José María Campagnoli confirmed their links with Báez.
 Báez denied any wrongdoing.
 Campagnoli was suspended as a prosecutor, accused of leaking information, and abusing his authority.
 Báez is also linked with the Kirchners to the Hotesur case, a suspected case of money laundering.
 According to a criminal complaint by opposition deputy Margarita Stolbizer, his company Valle Mitre S.A. has rented 1,100 rooms per month, for years, at the Hotesur and Alto Calafate hotels, but without occupying them.
 These hotels, located in the city of El Calafate, belong to the Kirchners.
 An official investigation into the events related by the "route of the K-Money" case was launched in 2013.
 In June 2023, the judicial case looking into possible wrongdoing by Fernández de Kirchner was dismissed after the prosecution failed to produce evidence that she had been involved with any embezzled funds.